nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 ASSUMPTION: A lot of NaN values.
 We can convert these NaN values AND the '0' values to 'NOT_DEFINED'

 #### 3.7 furnished
+ASSUMPTION: We have 9743 rows with NaN - 49.97%% of the total I assume that this NaN mean it is not furnished (especially Belgium not a lot of houses are sold furnished) Replacing False/True with 0/1

 #### 3.8 fireplace
 ASSUMPTION: raw data has -1 values.
 These -1 values can be changed to 0.